Dyffryn Gardens' fountain project

 Due to the structural weakness of the walls and a leaky bottom, the pool has been left empty for many years.

 Our aim was to fundraise £75,000 to restore the fountain to its former glory.
-Although we haven't raised the total amount yet we have enough in the coffers to begin work.
+Thanks to generous donations from our visitors we have begun work to restore this feature.

 The first stage has been to supply the fountain with fresh clean water from a nearby borehole.
 In October of this year this was successfully completed.